fl16180/nowcast/README.md

 ## Motivation
 While the logic for time series modeling isn't particularly complicated, there are potential sources of error when one isn't careful.
 A simple example is using training data that shouldn't be available in forecasting.

 Suppose one has annual climate data from the past century and is trying to predict global temperature 5 years ahead.
 On January 1, 2005 the prediction target is the entire year of 2010.
 Then for training we can use the X,y pairs from 1999->2004 and earlier, but we cannot use 2000->2005 through 2004->2009.
 This logic applies to every year's prediction.
 Otherwise the retrospective forecasts will be unfairly accurate.
-(Note sometimes 2000->2005 will be available and that can be specified in AREX.)
+(Note that in some situations, 2000->2005 will be available.
+For example, if we make the prediction each December instead of January, the 2005 temperature will be available.
+This detail can be specified in AREX.forecast using the t_known parameter.)

 It is also absolutely possible to use only one of TSConfig or Arex for your purposes.
 Either readily accepts or returns their underlying pandas dataframes.